dvdmtw98/blog/Post Vault/articles/2021-03-10-overthewire-bandit-level-20-level-21.md

 As soon as we connect the password of the previous level was compared with the text that we had specified on port 1234 and since they matched we got the password for the next level

-Logout of the current session and start next level as bandit21
+Logout of the current session and start the next level as bandit21

 ```
 > ssh bandit21@bandit.labs.overthewire.org -p 2220